 Lycium berlandieri Dunal

-Berlandier's wolfberry, Wolfberry
+Berlandier's Wolfberry, Wolfberry

 USDA Symbol: LYBE

-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

-Perennial shrub to 7 feet tall.
+Perennial shrub to 8 feet tall.
 The small, tubular flowers have 4 or 5 lobes, protruding stamens, and are followed by round, red berries.
 The 1.25 inch (3.2 cm) long leaves are spatulate and mostly glabrous.
 This native, rangy, sprawling shrub blooms anytime from spring to fall.

 Berlandier wolfberry is found on flats, along washes or arroyos, on dry, gravelly to sandy hills and bajadas, and on rocky slopes.
 The blue, lavender, or white flowers bloom from February to October.
-The fruit is a small red berry and is eaten by small birds and mammals, such as chachalacas and racoons.
+The fruit is a small red berry and is eaten by small birds and mammals, such as chachalacas and raccoons.
 Wolfberry is browsed by white-tailed deer and occasionally by livestock.

 Plant Characteristics

-Fruit Type: Berry Size Notes: 5-7
+Fruit Type: Berry

 Bloom Information